 Quick tip: Bring an updated medication list to every gout visit, including nonprescription products.

 Allopurinol is commonly considered before febuxostat for many adults with gout.
 Febuxostat may enter the discussion when allopurinol did not lower uric acid enough, was not tolerated, or is not considered advisable.
 The choice is not simply about which drug is stronger.
-It depends on the person’s medical history, safety risks, prior response, and ability to follow monitoring.
+It depends on medical history, safety risks, prior response, and monitoring needs.

 The cardiovascular warning is one of the biggest differences patients hear about.
 A person with established cardiovascular disease may need a more cautious review before febuxostat is chosen.
 Another person who had a serious problem with allopurinol may need a different conversation.
 Kidney and liver history, other prescriptions, flare pattern, tophi, and uric acid trends also matter.